 Since large-scale tailings reclamation efforts in New Mexico were completed during 2014, we have transitioned to the monitoring and maintenance stage.
 With future stockpile reclamation in mind, we continue to add reclamation test plots at our mine properties.
-A new reclamation test plot is planned to be constructed in 2017 and will be used to evaluate alternative cover material resources.
-We now have over 6000 combined acres of reclamation completed at our Tyrone and Chino mines in New Mexico where monitoring to achieve our long term goals includes LFA (as mentioned above), erosion, infiltration, and wildlife monitoring.
+A new reclamation test plot at the Chino mine site is planned to be constructed in 2018 and will be used to evaluate alternative cover material resources.
+We have over 6000 combined acres of reclamation completed at our Tyrone and Chino mines in New Mexico where monitoring to achieve our long term goals includes LFA (as mentioned above), erosion, infiltration, and wildlife monitoring.

 ADDITIONAL INFORMATIONMining Reclamation in North America Freeport-McMoRan partners with Trout Unlimited to restore habitats in Colorado (see pages 4-5)

 Freeport-McMoRan is committed to minimizing operational impacts on biodiversity and ecosystem services while promoting opportunities to conserve and enhance wildlife resources in the areas in which we operate.